-Riyadh is set to host a Saudi hub of the HSIL Hackathon 2026, a two-day global competition organised by the Health Systems Innovation Lab (HSIL) at Harvard T.H.
+Riyadh is set to host a Saudi hub of the HSIL Hackathon 2026 at Dr. Sulaiman Al-Habib Assuwaidi Health Hospital, a two-day global competition organised by the Health Systems Innovation Lab (HSIL) at Harvard T.H.
 Chan School of Public Health, delivered through a network of international partner hubs.
 The 2026 theme is “Building High-Value Health Systems: Leveraging Artificial Intelligence (AI)”, with a practical focus on creating AI-driven solutions that can improve quality, access, and efficiency across health systems.

 Participants will collaborate with peers (students, clinicians, engineers, designers, policy analysts, entrepreneurs, and others) across five continents to turn a real problem into a clear solution concept, pitch, and (when possible) an early prototype.